-The Agency intends to voluntarily provide an updated Program Loan AMI distribution table once the proceeds of the Issue 2021-3A Bonds have been expended.
+THDA intends to voluntarily provide an updated Program Loan AMI distribution table once the proceeds of the Offered Bonds have been expended.
 The form of reporting (the "Use of Proceeds Report") is shown in Appendix K. This report will be posted on the Municipal Securities Rulemaking Board's ("MSRB") Electronic Municipal Market Access ("EMMA") system.
-So long as Issue 2021-3A Bonds remain outstanding, the Agency has also committed to submitting annual continuing financial disclosures to the MSRB's EMMA system.
-AMI data from when the borrowers purchased will be used to produce the Use of Proceeds Report for the Transferred Program Loans.
+So long as the Offered Bonds remain outstanding, THDA will submit annual continuing financial disclosures to EMMA.

-The Agency reports on its activities in several forms.
+THDA reports on its activities in several forms.
 THDA provides regular reports and presentations on bond-financed Program Loans to the Tennessee General Assembly.
-Additionally, THDA publishes annual

-Single Family Loan Program Reports that contain borrower demographics and analyses of the economic impact of the programs.
+Additionally, THDA publishes annual Single Family Loan Program Reports that contain borrower demographics and analyses of the economic impact of the programs.
 The Single Family Loan Program Reports are made available on THDA's website: https://thda.org/research-reports/thda-program-data/single-family-reports.